IBM/eval-assist/CONTRIBUTING.md

 To contribute code or documentation, please submit a [pull request](https://github.com/ibm/eval-assist/pulls).

-A good way to familiarize yourself with the codebase and contribution process is to look for and tackle low-hanging fruit in the [issue tracker](https://github.com/ibm/eval-assist/issues).
+A good way to familiarize yourself with the codebase and contribution process is to look for and tackle low-hanging fruits in the [issue tracker](https://github.com/ibm/eval-assist/issues).

 **Note: We appreciate your effort, and want to avoid a situation where a contribution requires extensive rework (by you or by us), sits in backlog for a long time, or